vhildebrand/HeartwoodRivals/PRD.md

 Agent mentions previous conversations and shared experiences naturally in dialogue.

-E04: Agent Scheduling & Coordination
+E04: Agent Optimization & Affordability

-As a player, I want to see agents living coordinated lives that feel authentic and social.
+As a system, I need to manage the high cost of running many LLM-powered agents simultaneously.

 Story ID